 Let’s take a look at POLYWOOD Furniture to learn about its business and manufacturing practices.

 Like many important businesses of our day, POLYWOOD began in a garage.
-It began in the 1990s with a mission to supply families with sustainable spaces to gather outside.
+It started in the 1990s with a mission to supply families with sustainable spaces to gather outside.
 But, beyond that, the founders wanted a business model that also considered future generations.
 They use recycled plastic materials to craft their products, a component referred to as “genuine POLYWOOD lumber.”

 Verdict: Is Polywood Furniture Made in the USA?